huggingface/blog/1_58_llm_extreme_quantization.md

 \\( W_{dequantized} = W_q*scale_w \\)

-Activations are then quantized to a specified bit-width (e.g., 8-bit) using [absmax](https://arxiv.org/pdf/2208.07339) quantization (symmetric per channel quantization).
-This involves scaling the activations into the range [−128,127[ for an 8-bit bit-width.
+Activations are then quantized to a specified bit-width (8-bit, in our case) using absmax per token quantization (for a comprehensive introduction to quantization methods check out this [post](https://mlabonne.github.io/blog/posts/Introduction_to_Weight_Quantization.html)).
+This involves scaling the activations into the range `[−128, 127]` for an 8-bit bit-width.
 The quantization formula is:

 \\( scale_x = \frac{127}{|X|_{\text{max}, \, \text{dim}=-1}} \\)